 No. You must not be enrolled in a bachelor’s program at the time of application.
-You must be planning to enroll full time in an accredited four-year institution for fall 2018.
+You must be a current senior in high school planning to enroll full time in an accredited four-year institution in the fall after graduation.

 What are the selection criteria?

-The Jack Kent Cooke Foundation reviews each application individually with assistance from a panel of education experts.
-Among the criteria used in the selection process are:
+The Jack Kent Cooke Foundation reviews each application individually with assistance from a committee of expert professionals in the field of education.
+The criteria used in the selection process are:

-- Exceptional academic ability and achievement: Strong academic record, academic awards and honors, and substantive assessments by educators providing confidential recommendations.
-We consider:
+•Academic ability and achievement: Strong academic record, academic awards and honors, and substantive assessments by educators providing confidential recommendations.
+We also look at:

-In April 2018, 106 scholars were selected for the Cooke College Scholarship Program.
-The number of scholars each year varies.
+In April 2023, 60 new College Scholars were selected for the Cooke College Scholarship Program, in addition to the 45 Young Scholar seniors who received the College Scholarship as well.
+The number of Scholars selected each year varies.